 A separate, compatible games controller is available too (for £34.99) which illustrates that gaming is equally high on Amazon's agenda as movies, TV shows and other content.

 It's worth pointing out though that this year's remodelled versions of the remote and game controller now connect through Wi-Fi rather than Bluetooth, so have lower latency.

 Like with Apple TV and Apple content, the Amazon Fire TV immediately offers Amazon-based content as soon as you fire it up.
 It offers music, movies, TV shows - some to buy and some to rent - and the box is intrinsically linked with Amazon Prime Instant, the company's subscription service.
 However, other, rival services will also be available in the apps section, including Netflix, Sky News and YouTube.
-BBC iPlayer, ITV Hub, All 4 and Demand 5 are also available as catch-up services in the UK.
+BBC iPlayer, ITV Hub, All 4 and My5 (previously known as Demand 5) are also available as catch-up services in the UK.

 The big draw though, when compared with its closest competitors in box terms, is that the new version of the box has a dedicated section for 4K Ultra HD video.
 You can purchase or rent a healthy collection of higher resolution films to play through the box to a compatible television, or stream 4K versions of Amazon's own originals TV series at no extra cost if you are a Prime subscriber.

 There are also plenty of games available on the platform too.

 Amazon has followed up last year's models with a confident upgrade, one that is capable of so much.

 It might lack slightly on the content app side in comparison to some, but there's plenty of Amazon's own content to access in the meantime.